trewqpoiuuy/On-The-Origin/Resources/ReadMe.txt

 		-
 		Output: int, the amount that was subtracted from the resource.
 Added values will come out negative.
 		-
-		Note: this function CANNOT reduce the value of a resource to <0, or increase it to >99.
+		Note: this function CANNOT reduce the value of a resource to <0, or increase it to >(2^16).
-		If a change would bring the value out of the 0-99 range, the function sets the value to 0 or 99, and returns the amount of change that actually occured to get it there.
+		If a change would bring the value out of the 0-(2^16) range, the function sets the value to 0 or (2^16), and returns the amount of change that actually occured to get it there.
-		When a value drops below 10 (thus removing a digit), the function inserts a 0 before the value to retain the integrity of the formatting.
-		This does not impede the ability of other functions to read the modified value, but any other functions that edit any of the strings in the vector must also do the same thing.
 _______________________